chazgoo/Misc_scripts/README.md

 ### Miscellanious Scripts

 A collection of shorter scripts I've used in various bioinformatic processes and pipelines.
 A number of these are used in my other (privately held - until published) repositories.
-I wanted a place to allow free access to my work without compromising any of my resaarch in progress.
+I wanted a place to allow free access to my work without compromising any of my research in progress.
 Here it is.

 fasta_oneline.sh
 seqtk.sh